Jawsh29/BudgetBuddy/README.md

 # BudgetBuddy
 Budgeting App to track finances and visualize expenses.
-Currently very basic.
-I would like to improve the Budget Reports page, this is my first time using matplotlib so I'm sure there is a better way to organize the data.
-I then want to add a way to permanently save the Budget Reports in a file so it can be access after closing out of the app.
-Also, I plan on updating the UI.
-A classmate recommended CustomTkinter and I intend on looking into it to improve the look of the GUI
+Currently in development.
+Recenttly rewritten to utilize CustomTkinter.
+I plan to add more features and expand upon the capabilities of the app such as data visualization and more extensive budget list management